 Spot The Best Property Investments With Technical Due Diligence

-- Property firms are keeping a close eye on the market and trying to seize a promising opportunity.
+- Property firms are keeping a close eye on the market and trying to seize promising opportunities.

-- Headlines tell us on a daily basis that prices (much like the proverbial sky) are falling.
+- Headlines tell us on a daily basis that prices are falling.

 - Owners are hasty to offload at a discount to cover their arrears.

-- Investors both nationally and across the seas are always hungry to secure a bargain before the trend moves on.
+- Investors are always hungry to secure a bargain before the trend moves on.

-And of course, this trend seems half-stirred into a frenzy by COVID-19.
-The pandemic market left us with the expectation that the sector will see a flux of assets hit the market and drive prices down further.
+Of course, this trend seems frenzied further by COVID-19.
+The pandemic market left us expecting a flux of assets and downing prices.
 Just as would-be homebuyers are hoping.

-Overall, we are definitely seeing a noticeable uptick in investor demand for quality properties in strategic development, hub or CBD locations.
+Overall, there is a noticeable uptick in investor demand for quality properties in strategic development, hub or CBD locations.
 Particularly in the industrial and retail space.
 A trend we expect will continue as the initial impact of COVID wanes.

 Table of Contents